Helpful

 Please remember when wearing your costumes, these must be covered before the show and during half time.

 Costumes must remain at the theatre.
-They need to be hung up in the dressing areas for the next group/show.
+They need to be hung up in the dressing areas for the next show.
 Do not take your costume home.

 - 09